-For more information on encoding of atoms, see the note on UTF-8 encoded atoms in the beginning of this section.
+For more information, see the section on encoding atoms in the beginning of this page.

-1.12.30 ATOM\EXT (deprecated)
+1.12.32 ATOM\EXT (deprecated)

-Table 12.38: ATOM\EXT
+Table 12.39: ATOM\EXT

 An atom is stored with a 2 byte unsigned length in big-endian order, followed by Len numbers of 8-bit Latin-1 characters that forms the AtomName.
 The maximum allowed value for Len is 255.